This Lagman recipe is for a flavorful noodle soup from Central Asia. The aromatic broth is filled with vegetables and beef strips.

 These are my absolute favorite posts, when I get to share with you a traditional recipe that I ate growing up.
 My mom usually cooks these meals off the top of her head, so it is very exciting to me being able to put measurements to these recipes, so I and everyone else can recreate them.

 My mom was born and grew up in the Central Asian part of Russia.
 Lagman is a flavorful veggie noodle soup that is eaten in a number of countries from Uzbekistan and Kyrgyzstan to Turkmenistan.
-Wikipedia says it was brought there by Chinese Muslims.
+Wikipedia says it is originally Uyghur - an ethnic minority group of the region.

-In research for this Lagman recipe, I observed and took notes when my mom was cooking Lagman.
-I also found a cookbook of traditional Soviet recipes on her shelf and then there is of course the interwebs with its endless stream of information.
+In research for this Lagman recipe, I observed and took notes while my mom was cooking.
+I also found a cookbook of traditional Soviet recipes on her shelf.
+And then there is, of course, the interwebs with its endless stream of information.